 - 1 4-ounce can diced chills (scoop half into the sauce, reserve half for the finished mac n cheese)

 - If topping with tortilla chips, crush chips into fine crumbs and add to a baking pan lined with parchment paper or foil.
-Spritz with olive or canola oil, sprinkle with salt and stir, then bake in a 350 degree F oven for 10 minutes or until golden brown.
+Spritz with olive or avocado oil, sprinkle with salt and stir.
+Then bake in a 350-degree F (176 C) oven for 10 minutes or until golden brown.

 - Boil macaroni according to package instructions.